telerik/reporting-docs/knowledge-base/use-two-json-serializers-in-same-asp-net-core-project.md

 }
 ````

 ````CSharp
 [ServiceFilter(typeof(ToNewtonsoftActionFilter))]
 public class ReportDesignerControllerSTJBase : ReportDesignerControllerBase
 ````

-You would also need to create ModelBinderAttribute attached which will cause the objects to be deserialized by newtonsoft.
+You would also need to create `ModelBinderAttribute` attached which will cause the objects to be deserialized by Newtonsoft.

 ````CSharp
 public class NewtonsoftJsonModelBinder : IModelBinder {